malavhmehta/quikslide/readme.md

 ## Challenges we ran into

-The whole process.
+As like any challenge, we faced any difficulties with a dynamic mindset.
 We had never used many of the technologies we needed to make our app a reality and it was a challenge to bring together unknown APIs in a limited time frame to create the final product.
 Specifically, we had issues with managing API call limits—such as the Google Drive share API—and with creating the summarization functions on our own with NLP, a library none of us had experience with.
+We also faced challenges tweaking the NLP Algorithms to deliver on high-precision analysis.

+## Accomplishments that we're proud of

+Quikslide's functionality is admirable for the early-stage development it has undergone.
+It can effectively seperate slides and categorize their titles based off of contextual tokenization that is done throughout the process.
+The slideshows are coherent and the formatting of the slide is consistent without overflows, or collisions.
+We're quite proud of the backend that was programmed on a really short time constraint, and we're confident that we're able to improve it for future purposes.

 ## Accomplishments that we're proud of